 What is a personal finance management app?

-One of the biggest tools at our disposal today is the wellspring of personal finance management apps.
+One of the biggest tools at our disposal today is the wellspring of best personal finance management apps.
 With a few taps of a keyboard or a swipe or two on your phone, you can get better rates on things like car insurance, cable premiums, and even checking accounts.

 Personal finance management tools cover the spectrum from major decisions about wealth management, investments, and assets to seemingly-minor details of your finances like where you park your car when you go out for drinks.